-The marsh is very easy and convenient to bird, with 7,000 feet of levee bordering the south and east sides that has a wide, level, firmly packed fine gravel path on top.
+The marsh is very easy and convenient to bird, with 7,000 feet of levee bordering the south and east sides that has a wide, level, paved path on top.
 This allows unobstructed observation from any point on the path, while standing 8-10 feet above the surface of the water (there are very few trees inside the levee).
 A spotting scope is recommended to cover the entire area.

 Over 200 species have been recorded at the marsh.
 The list includes Eurasian Wigeon, Eared Grebe, Black-billed Cuckoo, King Rail, American Avocet, Whimbrel, Hudsonian Godwit, White-rumped Sandpiper, Wilson’s Phalarope, American Bittern, Least Bittern, Cattle Egret, Glossy Ibis, White-faced Ibis, Western Kingbird, and Yellow-headed Blackbird (which has nested in several seasons).
 Nesting Bald Eagles have been present in recent years.